rosulek/gmail-tickler/README.md

 ## More Usage Notes:

 The first time the Gmail Tickler script finds an email to tickle, it computes the deadline date+time and moves the thread to a special label of the form `tickler/@/YYYY-MM-DD at HH:MM`.
-If you want to see what threads are currently in the tickler, you can check everything in the `tickler/@/*` tree of labels.
-Along these lines, you can cancel the tickler by removing this `tickler/@/*` label.
+If you want to see what threads are currently in the Tickler, you can check everything in the `tickler/@/*` tree of labels.
+Along these lines, you can cancel the Tickler by removing this `tickler/@/*` label.

-Some of these tickler commands specify a *relative* deadline, like `next friday`, `in 3 hours`.
+Some of these Tickler commands specify a *relative* deadline, like `next friday`, `in 3 hours`.
 But relative to what?

 * If you've used email-address tickling, then the deadline is relative to the most recent message in the thread *for which `username+tickler+cmd@gmail.com` is a recipient*.
 So if other participants also follow up in the thread, the deadline won't be affected.
-However, the tickler doesn't *mute* the thread --- it will always reappear in the inbox when there is new activity.
+However, the Tickler doesn't *mute* the thread --- it will always reappear in the inbox when there is new activity.

 * If you've used label-based tickling, then the deadline is relative to the *first time the script runs after you apply the label*.
 The first time the script sees a thread with label `tickler/somedate/sometime`, it will replace that label with a fully-specified `tickler/@/*` label.